 Follow a Mediterranean Diet

-The Mediterranean diet is rich in fruits, vegetables, whole grains, olive oil, and fish.
-It can put a serious dent in your chances of getting of metabolic syndrome -- a mix of obesity, high blood sugar, high blood pressure, and other things that make you more likely to get heart disease and diabetes.
+It's rich in fruits, vegetables, whole grains, olive oil, and fish.
+The plan can also put a serious dent in your chances of getting of metabolic syndrome -- a mix of obesity, high blood sugar, high blood pressure, and other things that make you more likely to get heart disease and diabetes.

 Eat Like an Okinawan